hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 - Fail-closed on identity (if /entity or /url fails, identity is not accepted).
 - Fail-open on availability (agents continue with legacy crawling).

+Threat Model (spoofing, squatting, compromise, anchor hijack, loop attacks)

+Failure Modes (missing anchor, malformed JSON, timeout, signature break)

+IANA “uses /.well-known/ per RFC 8615”)

+How did this happen?

 “I wasn’t trying to be a visionary.
-It was October of 2025, I was chasing SEO, consolidating every 301 redirect I could, when suddenly, I thought to myself "how do I claim the semantic identity of my topic — when I accidentally stumbled onto a hole.”
+In October 2025, I was chasing SEO — consolidating every 301 redirect I could — when I stopped and asked myself: how do you actually claim the semantic identity of a topic?

+That’s when I realized there was a hole.”

 The "Accidental Architect" Reality: